-1. Some newer Windows Vista and XP notebooks and desktops have built-in wireless networking capabilities and do not require the installation of a wireless component.
-If this is the case, you should set up that computer's wireless connection using the Windows Vista or XP connect utility.
-See the sections below on connecting Windows Vista (page 25) or XP (page 27) computers with built-in wireless capabilities.
+Some newer Windows XP notebooks and desktops have builtin wireless networking capabilities and do not require the installation of a wireless component.
+If this is the case, you should set up that computer's wireless connection using Windows XP.
+See Connecting a Windows XP Computer with Built-in Wireless Capabilities.